balqaasem/stp258-standard/README.md

  native currency which implements `Stp258AssetExtended`, and a multi-currency which implements `Stp258Currency`.

+ This module is built on the [STP-258 Tokens](https://github.com/Setheum-Labs/stp258-tokens) implementing the [STP-258 Traits](https://github.com/Setheum-Labs/stp258-traits).

  ### Implementations

  The stp258 module provides implementations for following traits.